meshtastic/meshtastic/docs/developers/device/radio-settings.md

 Considerations:

 - Spreading Factor - How much we "spread" our data over time.
-  - Each step up in Spreading Factor dobules the airtime to transmit.
+  - Each step up in Spreading Factor doubles the airtime to transmit.
   - Each step up in Spreading Factor adds about 2.5db extra link budget.
 - Bandwidth - How big of a slice of the spectrum we use.
   - Each doubling of the bandwidth is almost 3db less link budget.
-  - Bandwidths less than 31 may be unstable unless you have a high quality Crystal Ossilator.
+  - Bandwidths less than 31 may be unstable unless you have a high quality Crystal Oscillator.
-- Coding Rate - How much redundency we encode to resist noise.
+- Coding Rate - How much redundancy we encode to resist noise.
-  - Increasing coding rate increases reliability while decrasing data-rate.
+  - Increasing coding rate increases reliability while decreasing data-rate.
   - 4/5 - 1.25x overhead
   - 4/6 - 1.5x overhead
   - 4/7 - 1.75x overhead